ratnamu/aws-websecurity/README.md

           Load the default web page
           Configure SSL certificates and HTTPS
           Restart apache on any httpd.conf changes

-      4) Validate the configuration of the web server using automation.
+2) Validate the configuration of the web server using automation.
 This involves another playbook PlayBook Does the following
-          Check for running http process
+           a) Check for running http process
-          Verify if the status code of the secure URL is the 200 OK code
+           b) Verify if the status code of the secure URL is the 200 OK code, which is the successful code

           For more details on command used and their outputs, please refer readme.us